 When did you get saved?

 I believe I was twelve when I was born again.
 I remember being really excited at the time.
 I was still very young and I don’t think I fully understood what it meant to be saved.
 I continued the journey but it definitely wasn’t a straight shot in my teens.
 I remember falling from faith more times than I can count.
-Heck, even today my faith and beliefs in Christ are still a work in progress.
+Heck, even today my faith and beliefs are a work in progress.
 What journey isn’t?
-But the best thing about my walk is that I can only go up and continue to grow.

 Who were your biggest influencers growing up?